-- 1 50-ohm coaxial RF cables with PL-259 connectors.
-When using a transceiver with multiple antenna outputs such as the K3, be sure the correct antenna connection is selected.
-The KAT500 allows up to three antenna connections, selected from the front panel (See Operation, pg 8). - 2 Two wire power cable with a female 2.1 mm coaxial connector (supplied).
+- 1) 50-ohm coaxial RF cables with PL-259 connectors.
+The KAT500 allows up to three antenna connections, selected from the front panel (See Operation, page 10). - (2) Two wire power cable with a female 2.1 mm coaxial connector (supplied).
 Connect to the station 11 to 15 VDC power supply with the white striped lead to the positive terminal. - 3 Power Amplifier Key cables with RCA connectors (one cable supplied).
 These cables inhibit the amplifier to avoid applying excessive RF power while the KAT500 is tuning.
 You may add other equipment that requires the amplifier be inhibited in series with this circuit at any point.
-The circuit inside the KPA500 is a simple relay closure, so it does not matter which connector goes into each jack. - 4 Optional user-supplied cable with a 3.5 mm T-R-S jack that allows Icom transceivers using the AH-4 protocol to control the KAT500 via a user-supplied cable. - 5 Computer interface cable with a T-R-S connector at one end and USB connector at the other end supplied with the KAT500 (supplied).
-Not required for normal operation, but used for controlling the KAT500 from a personal computer, customizing the KAT500's operation or for updating firmware (see Utility Program on page 12).
+The circuit inside the KAT500 is a simple relay closure, so it does not matter which connector goes into each jack. - (4) Computer interface cable.
+USB connector to 3.5 mm T-R-S connector.
+Not required for normal operation, but used for controlling the KAT500 from a personal computer, customizing the KAT500's operation or for updating firmware (see Utility Program on page 14). - 5 Optional user-supplied cable.
+3.5 mm T-R-S jack that allows Icom transceivers using the AH-4 protocol to initiate a KAT500 Tune operation (see page 11) from the transceiver.
+See your ICOM manual for details about using this interface.
+See Icom AH-4 Interface, page 9, for wiring details.